Olwethu-Dlalisa/Olwethu-Dlalisa/README.md

 ### 🧠 What I Do

-🧹 Clean, organize, and analyze datasets to identify trends and patterns 📊 Build interactive dashboards and reports using Power BI and Excel 💻 Write SQL queries to extract and manage data efficiently 🚀 Share projects that reflect real-world data challenges and solutions
+🧹 Clean, organize, and analyze datasets to identify trends and patterns<br/>
+📊 Build interactive dashboards and reports using Power BI and Excel 💻 Write SQL queries to extract and manage data efficiently 🚀 Share projects that reflect real-world data challenges and solutions